 Summit County Government provides a short-term subsidized rental unit to employees.
 Rental may be single-room or full-unit and are subject to availability on a first come, first serve basis.

-All first-time Summit County home buyers who meet regular full-time employment requirements for nine months are eligible for a Down Payment Assistance loan.
+Down Payment Assistance All first-time Summit County home buyers who meet regular full-time employment requirements for nine months are eligible for a Down Payment Assistance loan.
 The lesser of 10% of your purchase price or $30,000 is available for the purchase of a Summit County home.
 This program is subject to availability.

-Paid time off includes holiday, vacation, sick, and compensatory time off.
+PAID TIME OFFPaid time off includes holiday, vacation, sick, and compensatory time off.

 All regular full-time and regular part-time employees (prorated) are eligible for vacation accrued as follows:

 Years of Service Bi-weekly accrual/annual accrual Max accrual